AdobeXD/plugin-samples/tutorials/how-to-create-deep-links/index.md

 ![Plugin install page](/images/plugininstall.png)

 ## Fallback
-### Inaccurate parameters
+### No parameter provided
-If no parameter is included or inaccurate parameters are entered in the URL, the browser will show an error message and show the user how to manually download plugins
+If no parameter is included in the URL or an inaccurate parameter is provided, the browser will show an error message and show the user how to manually download plugins

 ![Plugin not found](/images/pluginnotfound.png)

+### Inaccurate plugin ID provided
+If no parameter is included in the URL, the browser will show an error message and show the user how to manually download plugins

 ### XD not installed
 if XD is not found on user's system, the browser will show an error message and show the user how to download plugins and give the option to download XD